dasiths/dasiths.github.io/_posts/2026-06-14-backpressure-in-coding-agent-harnesses.md

 Two composition rules follow.
 Run the cheap deterministic sensors first, such as type check, lint, and unit tests.
 Run the expensive inferential ones later, such as a review subagent.
 That catches most wrong work at low cost before it reaches a costly reading.
 Also make sure important paths to "done" have checks on them.
 If the agent can declare a risky step complete on its own, it can route around every sensor.

-How a sensor and a gate are actually defined and run, the file shape, where they live, and how enforcement is wired, is the subject of a follow-up post.
+How a sensor and a gate are actually defined and run, the file shape, where they live, and how enforcement is wired, is the subject of a later post in this series.
 The ideas here, sensor versus gate and the separation between them, stand on their own.

 ## The lifecycle of a sensor and a gate

 A sensor is created and matured through a lifecycle run by humans: identify the property worth measuring, formalize it into a sensor and a gate, execute it inside the agent loop, and improve it over time.
 This section covers the first stage: what prompts a sensor or a gate at all.
-The rest is the subject of the next post.
+The later stages, formalizing a reading and then running and maturing it, run through the rest of this series.

 A sensor and a gate are different objects, so they are prompted by different failures.
 A sensor is perception; a gate is policy.
 You need a sensor when you could not see a problem, a perception gap.
 You need a gate when you could see it but nothing stopped it, an enforcement gap.
 A sensor answers "did we know?", a gate answers "did knowing change anything?"
 Most confusion about a harness comes from conflating the two.